Storage abstraction

 .build();

-In a Put operation in the Storage API, you can specify a condition, and only when the specified condition matches, the Put operation is executed.
-It’s like a well-known CAS (compare and swap) operation, and the condition comparison and the update are performed atomically.
+In a Put operation in the Storage API, you can specify a condition that causes the Put operation to be executed only when the specified condition matches.
+This operation is like a compare-and-swap operation where the condition is compared and the update is performed atomically.

 You can specify a condition in a Put operation as follows: